polterguy/polterguy.github.io/_posts/2022-02-17-an-introduction-to-hyperlambda.md

 The purpose of Hyperlambda is to have a programming language that allows your computer to generate most of your code.
 However, sometimes you need to manually modify the generated code yourself, and/or create Hyperlambda code manually, at which point you'll need to understand Hyperlambda.
+Hyperlambda is extremely easy to learn though, and you can probably teach yourself most of its basics in less than 10 minutes.
 This article is an introduction to Hyperlambda and gives you an overview of Hyperlambda from a bird's perspective.
-Hyperlambda is extremely easy to learn though, and in fact it's probably the easiest programming language in the world to learn, so buckle up and let's get started.

 ## Structure